wrongpixels/fullstackopen-vite-creator/README.md

 The script will:
 - Create the 'part' folder if it doesn't exist yet.
-- Create a README.md file for the part if it doesn't exist yet.
+- Create a basic README.md file for the part if it doesn't exist yet.
 - Create a clean Vite+React project
 - Remove template bloat (default CSS, assets, etc.)
 - Set up minimal App.jsx and main.jsx